dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.4.9
+- Fixed infinite cleanup when only one checkbox is checked
+- Accelerated export
+- Added new cleaning paths

 # Version 1.4.4.8
 - Updating the program now preserves the previous position
 - Fixed displaying the size of deleted files via the /clean argument